-On top of the Rosetta Stone, we also saw Ramesese II statue, the Elgin marbles (breathtaking and beautiful), many Egyptian mummies – and the few Lewis chessmen not on loan to the Museum of Edinburgh.
+On top of the Rosetta Stone, we also saw Ramesese II statue, the Elgin marbles (breathtaking and beautiful), many Egyptian mummies, and the few Lewis chessmen not on loan to the Museum of Edinburgh.
 Of course, there is much, much more inside the British Museum but those are a few of the highlights.

-That night, in a funny twist of life, we saw the play “Oliver” at the Royal Theatre Drury Lane in Covent Garden.
+That night, in a funny twist of life, we saw the play “Oliver” at the Royal Theatre Drury Lane (remember, we had just visited the Charles Dickens House that morning where he wrote Oliver Twist).
 While my American ears could only understand about every other word of the actors’ thick English accents, I thoroughly enjoyed the play.
 We were seated next to about 20 school boys and I was dreading it before the play begun.
-Some may take offense to this, but ehh – growing up in America, as a culture we don’t teach our children’s manners, or at least we don’t teach them enough manners.
+Some may take offense to this, but ehh – growing up in America, as a culture we don’t teach our children enough manners, particularly while in public.
 It’s sadly commonplace for parents to bring children to plays, movies, or concerts, and allow them to cry, yell, talk, or be overall disruptive.
 This is not so much the case in England.
 These school boys were extremely well behaved, polite, respectful, and overall were a delight to sit next to!
-I’m including this because it has stuck with me all these years – the stark contrast in manners and attitude among American and English youth, and I strive to raise my child(ren) to be like the boys in that playhouse.
-All parents should as well.
+The one next to me even helped me translate some of what was being said.
+I’m including this because it has stuck with me all these years, the stark contrast in manners and attitude among American and English youth, and I strive to raise my child to be like the boys in that playhouse.